acairns/radiate/README.md

 }
 ```

-When using the `TypehintedInflector`, you can define multiple public methods so that the same Event Listener can respond to different events.
+When using the `TypehintMethodInflector`, you can define multiple public methods so that the same Event Listener can respond to different events.

 ## Running tests